20n/act/wikiServices/README.md

 To edit the side bar content (i.e. to remove `Random Page` and `Recent Changes`), navigate to `/index.php?title=MediaWiki:Sidebar` and edit the source.
 Use http://preview.bioreachables.20n.com/index.php?title=MediaWiki:Sidebar as an example of this.

+## Azure ##

 ## AWS ##

-We're currently hosting our wikis in EC2, though this could change in the future (i.e. there is nothing strictly tying us to EC2--we could move to Azure if needed).
+We started hosting our wiis in EC2, though have since moved to Azure to reduce costs.
+This section remains in case we ever want/need to move back to EC2.
 Most of AWS's services are fairly self-explanatory; just the same, here is a brief overview of the AWS facilities we're using and how they're configured.

 ### EC2 ###